sam-caldwell/csci-430/docs/TO-DO.md

 - SCREEN initializes a readiness flag; CIRCLE lowers to a no-op stub when ready.
 Missing: CLS, PSET/PRESET/LINE/PAINT/DRAW, VIEW/WINDOW, PALETTE, and proper page switching.

-## Tooling/Directives

-- MERGE is treated as a compile-time directive only; define integration with CLI/compiler phases (include path resolution, conflicts, and renumbering strategies).

 ## Tests

 - Add unit tests for the above once implemented: WRITE codegen, INPUT#/LINE INPUT codegen semantics, DEF SEG runtime effect on @gwb_seg, RUN/CHAIN file overlay behavior, OPTION BASE effects on DIM/array indexing, and exponent/logical operator parsing and lowering.

-- Temporarily set COVERAGE_MIN=80 while we continue adding targeted tests over the next commits to push to 95%.
-- I can then fill remaining gaps with high-impact tests:
-    - Codegen: broaden PRINT paths (multiple items, mixed types, channel write, int/float branch split).
-    - Semantics: deeper coverage for DEF FN parameter handling, RESUME paths, ON ERROR traps for division-by-zero (/, \, MOD) in varied contexts.
-    - Optimizer: boolean AND/OR fold cases, nested IF-flattening with constant conditions in bodies, multi-level FOR elision.
-- After these, we re-raise the threshold to 95%.

 ## Bug Reports